Cleanliness and log-characteristic cycles for vector bundles with flat connections: Nonarchimedean differential modules

-\begin{remark} The cleanness condition is a very restrictive condition.
+\begin{remark} The cleanliness condition is a very restrictive condition.
 However, Kedlaya \cite{kedlaya-sabbah1, kedlaya-sabbah2} proved that, after certain blowups, one can achieve this condition.
-The precise statement is as follows. \end{remark}
+The precise statement is the following. \end{remark}

-\begin{theorem} Let $X$ be a smooth variety of dimension $n$ over $k$ and let $D$ be a divisor with strict simple normal crossings.
+\begin{theorem} Let $X$ be a smooth variety of dimension $n$ over $k$ and let $D$ be a divisor with simple normal crossings.
 Let $M$ be a differential module over $X-D$.
 Then there exists a proper birational morphism of smooth pairs $f: (X', D') \to (X, D)$ such that $f|_{X'-D'}: X'-D' \to X-D$ is an isomorphism and $f^*M$ admits a good formal structure at each closed point of $X'$.
 In particular, $f^*M$ is clean on $X'$. \end{theorem}

-\begin{remark} One might question the need of introducing the (weaker version of) cleanness since we can achieve good formal structure under proper birational pullback.
-One reason is that the current version of cleanness is closed tied to the the conjecture log-characteristic cycles.
+\begin{remark} One might question the need of introducing the (weaker version of) cleanliness since we can achieve good formal structure under proper birational pullback.
+One reason is that the current version of cleanliness is closely tied to the conjectural log-characteristic cycles.
 Another reason is that, in the analogous positive characteristic situation, one do not have a notion of ``good formal structure".
-Also, one do not expect to achieve ``numerically cleanness" under birational proper pullback; we defer the discussion of this to a later paper in this sequel. \end{remark}
+In fact, we do not expect to achieve ``numerically cleanliness" under birational proper pullback. \end{remark}